seojksc/seojksc.github.io/profile.md

 ## Manuscripts accepted

+[1] A Pretraining Domain Decomposition Method Using Artificial Neural Networks to Solve Elliptic PDE Boundary Value Problems

+Scientific Reports (SCIE), August 2022, Accepted

+(This paper was transferred from submitting to the Journal of Scientific Computing, Springer-Nature.)

+Jeong-Kweon Seo

+*

-[1] Reduced order modeling of the elliptic systems of the frequency-domain method and its error estimation
+[2] Reduced order modeling of the elliptic systems of the frequency-domain method and its error estimation

 Numerical Heat Transfer Part B Fundamentals (SCIE), May 2022, Accepted

+Jeong-Kweon Seo

+*

+[3] A cognitive sample consensus method for the stitching of drone-based aerial images supported by generative adversarial network for the false positive reduction

+Sensors (SCIE), March 2022, Accepted

 Jeong-Kweon Seo

 *